m-spangenberg/exercises_machinelearning/README.md

 ### **Generalization**

 Just fitting our training data is not enough to do machine learning, in machine learning we're after generalization.
-If we specialize in hyper specificity, also called `over-fitting`, we risk having a model that is unable to cope with changes in data, for instance: a spam filter so precisely tuned that it doesn't pick up any new forms of spam mail.
+If we specialize in hyper specificity, also called `over-fitting`, we risk having a model that is unable to cope with changes in data, for instance: a spam filter so precisely tuned that it doesn't pick up any new forms of spam mail, or one that produces `false-negatives`, and `false-positives`.

 What is a "Good" Model?